Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/aks/aks_arm_template/_index.md

   ![Screenshot of az_connect_aks shell script](./07.png)

-- In order to keep your local environment clean and untouched, we will use [Azure Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/overview) (located in the top-right corner of the Azure portal) to run the *az_connect_aks* shell script against the AKS cluster. **Make sure Cloud Shell is configured to use Bash.**
+- To keep your local environment clean and untouched, [Azure Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/overview) is used (located in the top-right corner of the Azure portal) to run the *az_connect_aks* shell script against the AKS cluster. **Make sure Cloud Shell is configured to use Bash.**

   ![Screenshot of Azure Cloud Shell button in Visual Studio Code](./08.png)